boyanfan/dream-engine/docs/TextureSequence.md

 **Parameters:**
 - `renderer`: The SDL renderer used to create the textures.
-- `pathTemplate`: A C-style formatted string with formatting placeholders.
+- `pathTemplate`: A C-style formatted string with formatting placeholders for file paths like `frame_%`, where %d is replaced by the index.
 - `size`: The number of textures to load.

 **Usage:**